bobwilmes/aers/README.md

 # Academic

-This project was created for partial credit in CYBR8470 Secure Web App Development- Fall Semester 2021 at the University of Nebraska at Omaha
+This project was created for partial credit in:
+CYBR8470 Secure Web App Development
+Fall Semester 2021
+University of Nebraska at Omaha

 # License
 BSD License